juliapampus/EDC/extensions/common/azure/azure-cosmos-core/README.md

 ## SQL statement creation

 CosmosDB offers an SQL-like API, which we use for queries.
-The `cosmos-common` module offers an easy way to fluently create SQL statements from a `Criterion`, or rather, a `List<Criterion>`.
+The `azure-cosmos-core` module offers an easy way to fluently create SQL statements from a `Criterion`, or rather, a `List<Criterion>`.
 The entrypoint to every SQL statement should be the `SqlStatement` class ([here](src/main/java/org/eclipse/dataspaceconnector/azure/cosmos/dialect/SqlStatement.java)).